-Financial statement presentation of investments, accrual of interest, amortization of premiums and accretion of discounts shall be according to generally accepted accounting principles as applied to municipalities.
+Financial statement presentation of investments, a wal of intere amortization of premiums and accretion of discounts shall be accounting to generally accounting principles as applied to municipalities.

-Those principals shall be as determined by the Commonwealth of Virginia Auditor of Public Accounts, the American Institute of Certified Public Accountants and its designated units, the Financial Accounting Standards Board and the Governmental Accounting Standards Board.
+Those principals shall be as determined by the Componeanth of Virginia Auditor of Public Accounts, the American Institute of Certified Physical Accountants and its designated units, the Financial Accounting Standards Board and Governmental Accounting Standards Board.